matheusyanmonteiro/igRentalv2/README.md

-# rental.io
+# Project not finished
-the tasks for second part  ⚒

-all code by rocketseat course.
+the project will be remade from scratch for academic purposes.